corda/corda/docs/source/tut-two-party-contract.rst

     .. code-block:: kotlin

-        // Constraints on the signers.
         "The borrower and lender must be signers." using (command.signers.containsAll(listOf( out.borrower.owningKey, out.lender.owningKey)))

     .. code-block:: java

-        // Constraints on the signers.
         check.using("The borrower and lender must be signers.", command.getSigners().containsAll( ImmutableList.of(borrower.getOwningKey(), lender.getOwningKey())));